Constraining Linear-chain CRFs to Regular Languages: Constrained training vs. constrained decoding

 \section{Constrained training vs. constrained decoding}

 Our construction suggests two possible use cases for a RegCCRF: \textit{constrained decoding}, where a CRF is trained unconstrained, and the learned weights are then used in a RegCCRF at decoding time, and \textit{constrained training}, where a RegCCRF is both trained and decoded with constraints.
 In this section, we compare between these two approaches and a standard, \textit{unconstrained CRF}.
 We assume a machine learning setting where we have access to samples from some data distribution $\widetilde{P}(\x, \y)$, with each $\x \in X^*$, and each $\y$ of matching length in some regular language $\Lang \subseteq{\Sigma^*}$.
-We wish to model the conditional distribution $\widetilde{P}(\y\mid\x)$ with either a CRF or a RegCCRF, by way of minimizing the cross-entropy between model and data distributions.
+We wish to model the conditional distribution $\widetilde{P}(\y\mid\x)$ with either a CRF or a RegCCRF, by way of maximizing the model's (log) likelihood given the data distribution.

-The unconstrained CRF corresponds to a CRF that has been trained, without constraints, on data points from $\widetilde{P}(\x, \y)$, and is subsequently used directly.
-As such, it makes no use of the language $\Lang$.
-The model's output distribution is $\Pu[\thetau]$, with parameter vector
+The unconstrained CRF corresponds to a CRF that has been trained, without constraints, on data from $\widetilde{P}(\x, \y)$, and is used directly for inference: It makes no use of the language $\Lang$.
+The model's output distribution is $\Pu[\thetau]$, with parameter vector $\thetau$ minimizing the NLL objective: